Oggetto:

 Attività di supporto

-The instructor will be available for office hours immediately after each class; students wishing to make an appointment should inform the instructor at the start of class.
+The professor will be available for office hours immediately after each class; students wishing to make an appointment should inform the instructor at the start of class.

 Testi consigliati e bibliografia